-become disabled, of to your survivors if you die.
-Feature Pension Plan Benefits Eligibility You become a participant in Pension Plan No. 5 on the day your employer is required, under the terms of an industry collective bargaining agreement, to make a contribution to the Trust Fund for you under the plan.
-Cost of Coverage The plan is funded entirely by contributions made by participating employers.
+Eligibility You become a participant in Pension Plan No. 5 on the day your employer is required, under the terms of the collective bargaining agreement, to make a contribution to the Pension Trust on your behalf.
+Cost of Coverage The Plan is funded entirely by contributions made by contributing employers.
 Contributions The contribution rate is established by the collective bargaining agreement you work under.
-You receive a contribution for each hour of work under an industry collective bargaining agreement.
+You receive a contribution for each hour of work performed under the collective bargaining agreement.
 Vesting You are immediately 100% vested in your Pension Plan No. 5 account.
-When Benefits Are Payable After you leave industry employment, and: You have reached age 55 with 10 years of eligibility service under one of our pension plans, You are age 65, You are receiving a Social Security disability benefit or you have applied for a Social Security disability benefit and the Trustees determine that you are unable to perform any work for an indefinite period because of a serious physical or mental impairment, You have not performed industry employment for at least two years, or You have not worked for a participating employer for at least two years (roll over option only).
+When Benefits Are Payable After you leave Industry Employment, and: You have reached age 55 with 10 years of eligibility service under a pension plan sponsored by the Trustees, You are at least age 62 and have had contributions made on your behalf for at least 10 calendar years, You are age 65 or older, You are receiving a Social Security disability benefit or you have applied for a Social Security disability benefit and the Trustees determine that you are unable to perform any work for an indefinite period because of a serious physical or mental impairment, You have not performed Industry Employment for at least two years, or You have not worked for a contributing employer for at least two years (roll over option only).
 Payment Method Cash Lump Sum - You receive your account balance in one lump sum payment.
 Single Life Annuity - This is the normal payment form if you are single.
-Your benefit will be paid as a life annuity (your unreduced monthly pension income for as long as you live).
-50% Contingent Annuity - This is the normal payment form if you are married.
-Your benefit will be paid as a 50% Contingent annuity (reduced monthly retirement income for as long as you live and, after your death, monthly retirement income to your surviving spouse is equal to 50% of your monthly retirement benefit).
-Survivor Benefits If you are single or have been married for less than one year and you die before your pension begins, your beneficiary may receive your account balance.
+Your benefit will be paid as a life annuity (an unreduced monthly pension income for as long as you live). • 50% Contingent Annuity - This is the normal payment form if you are married.
+Your benefit will be paid as a 50% contingent annuity (reduced monthly retirement income for as long as you live and, after your death, your surviving spouse will receive a monthly benefit equal to 50% of your reduced monthly benefit for the remainder of the surviving spouse's life). • 75% Contingent Annuity - This is an optional payment form if you are married.
+Your benefit will be paid as a 75% contingent annuity (reduced monthly retirement income for as long as you live and after your death, your surviving spouse will receive a monthly benefit equal to 75% of your reduced monthly benefit for the remainder of the surviving spouse's life).

+Survivor Benefits If you are single or have been married for less than one year and you die before your pension begins, your beneficiary may be eligible to receive your account balance.
 If you have been married for at least one year, your spouse may receive your account balance or may be eligible to receive a Qualified Preretirement Survivor Annuity, paying a monthly benefit to your spouse for his or her lifetime.